coder/docs/setup/air-gapped/infrastructure.md

 > The code snippets provided in this article are sourced from third-party
 > software packages.
 While we attempt to keep this article up-to-date, we
-> strongly recommend that you verify the snippets as well before using.
+> strongly recommend that you verify the snippets before using them.

 ## Creating the local registry and generating a self-signed certificate

-To operate, Coder needs an image registry to store your Coder images.
-Docker's `registry:2` image assumes that HTTPS will be used and supports self-signed certificates.
+Coder needs an image registry to store your images.
+It uses Docker's Registry 2.0 implementation, which supports self-signed certificates and assumes that the protocol used will be HTTPS.
+The following steps will show you how to make sure the registry works.

-Before starting the registry container, create a self-signed certificate at the with a command like:
+Before starting the registry container, create a self-signed certificate:

 ```bash
 export REGISTRY_DOMAINNAME=registry.local